 So what is masala chai syrup?

-It’s basically a chai simple syrup.
-That’s a syrup made from sugar and water with the typical spices present in masala chai infused into it.
+It's a syrup made from sugar and water with the typical spices present in masala chai infused into it.
+It's basically a chai simple syrup.

 Technicality note